 - Giving up on dating apps

 Few things are more frustrating than being on a dating app, putting your best pictures on your profile, writing the wittiest bio around, only to be greeted with the sound of chirping crickets.
-It’s rejection, only instead of being rejected by one person, it feels like you’re being rejected by the whole Internet.
+It’s a rejection, only instead of being rejected by one person, it feels like you’re being rejected by the whole Internet.
 That’s not a lot of fun.
 But if that is the reason you want to delete your Bumble account, then perhaps you should look at giving things one more shot after a makeover of your profile and your approach to the app.

 Improve the Image

 Your pictures are the most important thing about your profile.
 This is unfair to those of us not blessed with movie-star good looks, but it’s reality.
-But even ordinary people can take great pictures.
+Even ordinary people can take great pictures!
 Ditch the selfies and have a friend (or better yet, a pro) take some great snaps.
 Bumble’s advisors tell us that people who use all their picture slots (six in the current iteration of the app) have better match rates than those with just one or two.
 One key tactic: get outside opinions about your pictures.
 There are picture rating sites that will put your pictures in front of strangers of the opposite sex and obtain their honest feedback.
 It might not be great for your ego, but it will be great for your match rate.

 Start Being Pickier

 Men in particular have a habit of swiping right on everybody and then hoping for the best.
 On Bumble, this is self-destructive.
-The algorithms penalize people who swipe right on everyone by dive-bombing their standing in the card stack; if you think you’re right-swiping your way to dating heaven, you’re actually putting your profile at the bottom of the stack.
+The algorithms penalize people who swipe right on everyone by dive-bombing their standing in the card stack.
+If you think you’re right-swiping your way to dating heaven, you’re actually putting your profile at the bottom of the stack.
 Start rejecting people and you’ll get more matches.

 Stop Being So Picky